ohata-toast/RDS-FOR-POSTGRESQL/en/event.md

 ## Event

-An event is a significant occurrence that is caused by RDS for PostgreSQL or by a user.
-An event consists of the event type, when it occurred, the original source, and the message.
-Events can be viewed in the console, and the types of events and possible events are listed below.
+Event refers to RDS for PostgreSQL or a significant event that is caused by a user.
+Event consists of event category , the date and time of occurrence, the source and the message.
+Event can be viewed on the console, and the category of events and possible events are as follows.

 | Event Code                  | Event Category            | Description                                   |
 |-------------------------|-------------------|--------------------------------------|